wp-plugins/oik-privacy-policy/readme.txt

 * Depends upon oik version 1.13 or higher.

 == Changelog ==
+= 1.3 =
+* Tested: With WordPress 3.9 through 4.0

+= 1.2 =
+* Changed: Internationalized and created a localized version for the "bb_BB" locale
+* Changed: Now depends on oik version 2.1 or higher for i18n and l10n capability to take effect
+* Tested: With WordPress 3.8

 = 1.1 =
 * Changed: Updated readme.txt - Business Link website has been redeveloped - samples still available from NI Business Info
 * Changed: Updated readme.txt - Use the cookie-cat plugin to create a table of cookies in your Privacy policy